dwmkerr/tripweather/README.md

 - [x] bug: weather data fields for day are different to minute/hour - fix the mapping.
 This will fix the temperatures.
 - [x] feat: add temp to weather cells, add feels like, ensure units are correct.
 - [x] feat: when change dates or units, mark weather as stale and refresh
-- [ ] minor bug (settings): on date change, when make starting day current val + 1 get pop error
-- [ ] minor bug (settings): on unit change, new units flash before the loader updates
 - [x] bug: on settings change (e.g. change units) units change immediately but instead we should show a reloader for each weather setting
-- [ ] feat: main page list, with location details having a loader
+- [x] feat: main page list, with location details having a loader
-- [ ] feat: delete location
+- [x] feat: delete location
 - [ ] feat: re-order locations
 - [ ] feat: set location label?
 - [ ] chore: recycle arcgis keys
 - [ ] feat: weather icon credits in footer - other credits too? arcgis/pirate
 - [ ] refactor: hydrate dates weather can ignore weather we've already loaded
 - [ ] feat: settings drawer with farhenhiet / celcius selector

+**Nice to have**

+- [ ] minor bug (settings): on date change, when make starting day current val + 1 get pop error
+- [ ] minor bug (settings): on unit change, new units flash before the loader updates

 v0.2